Józef Poniatowski: Early life

-Prince Józef Antoni Poniatowski was born in Vienna, Austria in the Palais Kinsky He was baptized in Vienna's Schottenkirche.
+Prince Józef Antoni Poniatowski was born in Vienna, Austria, at the Palais Kinsky.
+He was baptized in Vienna's Schottenkirche.

 He was the son of Andrzej Poniatowski, the brother of the last king of Poland and grand duke of Lithuania Stanislaus II Augustus (born Stanisław Poniatowski), and a field marshal in the service of Austria.
 His mother was Countess Maria Theresia Kinsky von Wchinitz und Tettau (1740-1806), a court lady and a friend of Maria Theresa belonging to an old and influential Austro-Bohemian aristocratic family.
 His father died when Józef was ten, Stanislaus Augustus then became his guardian and the two enjoyed a close personal relationship that lasted for the rest of their lives.

 Maria Theresa was the godmother of Józef's older sister, who was also named Maria Teresa, after the Empress.
 Józef was born and raised in Vienna, but also spent time with his mother in Prague and later with his uncle the king in Warsaw.
 Brought up in the "ancient regime" society, he was tutored in French, and spoke to his mother in that language.
 He also learned Polish, German and later, Russian.
 As a child he acquired the nickname "Prince Pepi", the Czech diminutive form of Joseph.